nx-lr/32chars-js/README.md

 ### Statement 3

-From the third line, we would use the letters we have gotten to form new words by concatenating individual letters with the `+` operator to form words.
-These words are then used to access properties on values or call methods on them.
-For instance `"constructor"`.
+From the third line, we will use the letters we have got to form new words by concatenating existing single case sensitive letters with the `+` operator to form property names as strings.
+These words, when inserted inside square brackets, are then used to access properties on values or call methods on them.
+For instance `{}["constructor"]`.

 With the `constructor` property, we can access the constructors of literals, like `Array` `[]`, `String` `''`, `Number` `+[]`, `Boolean` `![]`, `RegExp` `/./` and `Function` `()=>{}` (leaving out `Object`), and like what we did before, converting that constructor function into a string.
 This yields something like `function Array { [native code] }`, where when evaluated in a JavaScript interpreter.
-This will yield the letters `A B E F g m p R S v x`.
+We now have the letters `A B E F g m p R S v x`.

-Now, we have 21 lowercase letters `a b c d e f g i j l m n o p r s t u v x y` and 9 of the uppercase letters `A B E F I N O R S`.
+In total, this yields us with 22 lowercase `a b c d e f g i j l m n o p r s t u v x y` and 9 uppercase letters `A B E F I N O R S`.
 We make sure to store every word and letter we have found with a unique key so that we can refer to it later on in our code.

-To save up on statements, we can use the spread operator `...` to enumerate or "expand" all the previously defined properties of an object and "merge" them with the newly defined values on that same object.
-In this case, we are cloning the object by spreading out its properties on a new object, while also defining new keys on it, before reassigning that object back to the global variable.
+To save up on statements, we use the spread operator `...` to "spread out".
+In this case, we are cloning the object by spreading out its properties on a _new_ object with new keys defined, before reassigning that object back to itself.

 ### Statement 4 and beyond

 We repeat statement 2 and 3 again this time with the new letters we have gotten in those steps:

-* Evaluating expressions to get a value
+- Evaluating expressions to get a value
-* Casting the result into a string
+- Casting the result into a string
-* Indexing with a number to get a new letter
+- Indexing with a number to get a new letter
-* Shadow-cloning and then allocating new letters on the object
+- Shadow-cloning and then allocating new letters on the object
-* Forming property names by concatenating individual letters
+- Forming property names by concatenating individual letters
-* Storing those property names as strings in the global object
+- Storing those property names as strings in the global object

 But we can take shortcuts rather than having to form strings letter by letter, such as in `toString`, formed from concatenating the string `t` and `o`, and then the `name` property on the `String` constructor which yields `'String'`.
 With this method, we can retrieve five more lowercase letters `h k q w z` by passing a small number in base 36 and calling the `toString` methods which always yields the higher alphabetic digits in lowercase.

 Two more uppercase letters `C` and `D` are created by indexing a URL with an invalid character like `<` or `=` with the `escape` function which always yields its code points in uppercase.
-Uppercase `U` is gotten from the `[object Undefined]` string, evaluated from `` `${{}.constructor.toString.call()}` ``.
+Uppercase `U` is created from the `` `${{}.constructor.toString.call()}` `` which evaluates to the string `[object Undefined]`.

 We now have the entire lowercase alphabet, and forming the word `toUpperCase` we can now form the rest of the other 14 uppercase letters from the lowercase, or even capitalize multiple lowercase letters into uppercase this way, because `toString` yields numbers in higher bases as lowercase.

-`fromCharCode` allows us to form Unicode strings in another way other than `eval`, and when combined with `map`, `split` and `join` allows us to encode arbitrary Unicode strings using *some* combinations of all 32 characters on the fly.
+`fromCharCode` allows us to form Unicode strings in another way other than `eval`, and when combined with `map`, `split` and `join` allows us to encode arbitrary Unicode strings using _some_ combinations of all 32 characters on the fly.

-The lowercase `w` is also used to form the word `raw` in `String.raw` which allows us to express strings verbatim without interpreting escape sequences, as long as it does not break JavaScript's template literal `` ` ` `` and interpolation `${ }` syntax.
+The lowercase `w` is also used to form the word `raw` in `String.raw` which allows us to express strings verbatim without interpreting escape sequences, as long as it does not break JavaScript's template literal ` `` ` and interpolation `${ }` syntax.

 These property and method names are assigned distinct single character keys which will make further expressions significantly shorter.
 Some properties reference global functions.